AdamGonda/adamgonda.com/_posts/2022-06-11-Make-it-move.md

   - Tutorial
   - Series
 titles:
+  - What is a function?
-  - First and higher order functions
+  - Higher order functions

-  # - Immutability
+  - Immutability
-  # - Referential transparency
-  # - Closers
-  # - Functors
-  # - Piping
-  # - Partial application vs currying
 ---

-Is `FP` better than `OOP`?
-I think yes so in this tutorial series I like to show you how to implement one of the simplest games ever:
-`Snake`, in a functional style using `JavaScript` and show you the basics.
+Let's get moving!
+We will start implementing the `snake`'s movement.
+But before that we have to talk about a few concepts regarding functions in `JavaScript` and `FP` scenario.

 {% include post-content-list.html titles=page.titles %}

-# First and higher order functions
+# What is function?

 Let's start from the beginning, what is a `function`?
 It is the smallest reusable code block, it can accept arguments and has a return value.